Representing you in inheritance disputes

 - We’ll keep you regularly updated all the way along and ensure that your claim is managed as efficiently as possible

-Robert Ray is Board Certified.
+I am a Texas attorney.
+I graduated from SMU School of Law.
+I am Board Certified in Personal Injury Trial Law by the Texas Board of Legal Specialization.
+I handle cases throughout Texas.
+My principle office is in Lantana, Texas in the DFW area.
 The State Bar of Texas, Board of Legal Specialization recognizes attorneys in various areas of law, who because of experience, training and knowledge are awarded certificates of special competence.
 There are over 70,000 lawyers in Texas but only 10% are Board Certified.